Bulletin 51 - School counsellors and confidentiality

 Legal Issues Bulletin No 25 - Subpoenas provides advice regarding steps to be taken when a subpoena is served and refers to action to be taken by school counsellors in respect of school counsellor files.
 It is important counsellors determine precisely which documents are required by the terms of the subpoena.
 It is not necessary to create documents in order to answer a subpoena.
 If counsellors are in doubt as to which documents are required they should contact Legal Services for advice.
 Counsellors should not produce documents containing confidential counsellor information that are not covered by the terms of the subpoena.

 Confidential counsellor material may attract the exception of a protected confidence where the subpoena has been issued in criminal proceedings and the material sought relates to the victim of a sexual assault.
 Legal Issues Bulletin No 23 - Protected confidences in relation to School counsellor files concerning victims of sexual assault – updateprovides advice in relation to protected confidences.
 Another exception applies when the documents sought under subpoena relate to reports regarding children and young persons at risk of harm.
-School counsellors and other staff members usually make reports to the department of Family and Community Services through the school principal but there may be circumstances where they make a report in good faith to the department of Family and Community Services or to a person who has the power or responsibility to protect the child or young person.
+School counsellors and other staff members usually make reports to the Department of Communities and Justice through the school principal but there may be circumstances where they make a report in good faith to the Department of Communities and Justice or to a person who has the power or responsibility to protect the child or young person.
 Generally, the counsellor or staff member cannot be compelled to produce the report or a copy of, or extract from it, or to disclose or give evidence of any of its contents.
 The same protection applies to a referral made to the Child Wellbeing unit.
 Legal Issues Bulletin 25 - Subpoenas deals with this exception.
 However, there are some proceedings in which this exception does not apply.
 Additional advice may need to be sought from Legal Services in this area.

 Under Section 245D of Chapter 16A of the Children and Young Persons (Care and Protection) Act 1998 (“Chapter 16A”)a prescribed body (“the requesting agency”) may request the department to provide it with any information held by the department that relates to the safety, welfare or wellbeing of a particular child or young person.
 If the department receives such a request it is required to comply if it reasonably believes the information requested may assist the requesting agency for any purpose specified in the section.
 The purposes specified include making any decision, assessment or plan or conducting any investigation or providing any service relating to the safety, welfare or wellbeing of the child or young person.
 If the confidential counsellor information is captured by the request, then it must be supplied.
 Where psychological information might be misinterpreted by the requesting agency consideration should be given to the way in which that information is supplied.
 Advice on this can be sought from Senior Psychologists/District Guidance Officers.